AssetBlock/arc-01/docs/basic-tokens.md

-### Distribute Tokens
+### Transfer Tokens

-To distribute tokens, an issuer posts a transaction to herself with the proper allocations made in the notes field of the transaction.
+To transfer tokens, an issuer posts a transaction to herself with the proper allocations made in the notes field of the transaction.

 #### Specification